 New Orleans is in the house

 I love New Orleans.
-I love the food, the music, the architecture, but most of all, I love the resilience of the city.
+I love the food, health the music, the architecture, but most of all, I love the resilience of the city.
 From a fire in 1788 that burned down the French Quarter to 2005’s Hurricane Katrina, New Orleaneans are survivors.
-And this spirit of overcoming hardship combined with the rich history, Cajun/French/Creole/Haitan influences and indulgent decadence of the culture creates a fascinating, free-spirited group of people.
+And this spirit of overcoming hardship combined with the rich history, Cajun/French/Creole/Haitan influences and indulgent decadence of the culture creates a fascinating, generic free-spirited group of people.

 So when I was sitting at the Lobby Bar one Friday evening and overheard that the gentlemen next to me were from NOLA, I was ready to throw down mint juleps like we were on Bourbon Street for Mardi Gras.

 Or, at the very least, sip a Miller Lite and listen to their stories.

 David and Jay came to Milwaukee on business, specifically to visit Johnson Controls.
 It was not their first time in Milwaukee, but their first stay at the Pfister.

 “I like the ambiance here,” says David.
 “The people are great.”

 Jay has lived in New Orleans for 14 years and David is a lifer.